armoredchimp/Fasting-Clock-SvelteKit/README.md

 - Fix calendar display colors etc.
 - Editable records - update and delete as well (most work involved)
-- Save color themes and other user settings with cookies and/or local storage
 - Landing page
-- Hosting
 - Media queries

 Next phase: